Zuehlke/software-engineering-corner/drafts/keep-the-lights-on.md

 Let's give some examples:

-We display personal information in our app and resolve the person's address from an external address service.
-When this service returns a failure or is unreachable we can display that information to the user.
+We display some personal information in our app and resolve the person's address from an external address service.
+When this service returns a failure or is unreachable we can display the information about the occurred failure to the user.

 ![Degraded address information example](https://cdn.hashnode.com/res/hashnode/image/upload/v1709018312932/mDYMElQpY.png?auto=format)